Chipsee/chipsee-industrial-pc-web/README.md

 . venv/bin/activate
 # Upgrade Pip if your pip version is too old (< 21.0)
 pip install --upgrade pip
+# upgrade setuptools (optional.
+This will install dependency for gunicorn, recommended to execute)
+pip install -U setuptools
 # Install the required Python packages
 pip install -r requirements.txt
-# Alternatively, upgrade setuptools (this will install dependency for gunicorn, recommended to execute)
-pip install -U setuptools

 ```

 ## How to start